Harryman/NQS-Pulling/README.md

 * [39 Cube V-twin Class:] 45 cubic inch V-twins, same restrictions as the 39 cube Vtwins, can run in this class with a handicap.
 V-twin engines between 39ci to 45ci will run at 1000# with a 12” hitch height, V-twin engines 39ci and smaller will be 1050# with a 13” hitch height.
 Same handicap for in the PST class also.

+* Engine Builder Cup Points:
+  * PS/SS cup points will be expanded to include the following classes: Pro Stock, Super Stock, Pro Outlaw and Pro/Super/Twin class.
+Engine builders will be awarded points to their two (2) best finishing engines inthe group of classes (i.e. 1st in PS and 4th in Pro Outlaw).
+  * Stock Altered: the two(2) best finishing engines in the two stock altered classes (i.e. 2nd in 1050 and 4th in 1100).
+  * “New Lite Pro” engine builder similar to Stock Altered with the two (2) best finishing engines (i.e. 3rd in 950 and 1st in 1000).
+  * “New V-twin” engine builder: This will include the classes of 5000 Governor Twin, 39 Twin and Pro Vtwin classes.
+Best two (2) finishing engines (i.e. 1st in 5G Twin and 3rd in 39twin).
+Points will be awarded at the same rate as they are currently.